“Farmers are using natural predators, pheromones and biopesticides derived from living organisms to fight pests safely and sustainably.”

 Biological Pest Control Mechanisms

-There are three primary forms of biological pest management: conservation, augmentation, and classical biological control.
+CONSERVATION BIOLOGICAL CONTROL The three main forms of biological pest management are conservation, augmentation, and classical biological control.

 Important Biological Pest Control Agents